Petland and puppy mills

 Petland mistreats animals in its care

-Our investigators went undercover at randomly selected Petland stores (Frisco, TX; Tyler, TX; Sarasota, FL; Novi, MI; Kennesaw, GA; Las Vegas, NV; Fairfax, VA; Florence, KY; and Wichita, KS) between fall of 2018 and July 2022.
+Our investigators went undercover at randomly selected Petland stores (Frisco, TX; Tyler, TX; Sarasota, FL; Novi, MI; Kennesaw, GA; Las Vegas, NV; Fairfax, VA; Florence, KY; and Wichita, KS) between the fall of 2018 and July 2022.

 We discovered shocking mistreatment of animals, including: